Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary

+The results on CNN/DM are less clear.
+There is no obvious pattern in the data and all of the model/human combinations result in roughly the same performances.
+We suspect that because the drop in QA performance is less significant (\S\ref{sec:qa_squad}), the differences in model and human-level QA performance is not reflected on CNN/DM as it is on TAC.
+Further, we empirically observed that the content of this dataset's summaries are more similar in content across models than the TAC summaries, making them harder to rank (as demonstrated by the lower correlations), which would also introduce more variance to the correlations.

-This is a very promising result for the future potential of QAEval.
-While the current summary-level results may be competitive to other metrics, the metric's upper-bound performance is very high and is approaching the gold-standard manual evaluation, the Pyramid Method.
+Overall, this is a promising result for the future potential of QA-based evaluations, especially for more complex multi-document summarization tasks which are in some sense harder for metrics to evaluate than single-document summaries.
+While the current summary-level results on both datasets may be competitive to other metrics, the metric's upper-bound performance is very high on TAC and is approaching the gold-standard manual evaluation, the Pyramid Method.